Updated November 9, 2019

 Option 1) Laminated shower and tub wall panels

 Laminated wall panels are hot and taking the United States by storm.
 These 3/8″ thick x 2′ x 8′ sections are durable, simple to install and available in patterns to work in a wide variety of interior design styles.
+They’re not only used in single family homes but as shower wall panels in Airbnb rentals and as bathroom walls for hotel rooms.

 • Patterns and finishes – Patterns can range from 24 x 18 tile patterns to 24 x 24 rough wood looks to smooth gloss panels.
 This product is available in both modernist high gloss finished and popular matte finishes (which don’t show spotting like the high gloss options).